 The first-person perspective can also help marketers in creating an inside look at the company.
 Viewers can see for themselves what a company is really all about.
 It creates a sense of complete transparency, which can help build brand trust.

 How To Use It

 Snapchat is real, raw, and unscripted.
 That’s why it appeals to younger audiences.
 Younger demographics have a deep distrust of advertising.
-Through a casual app like Snapchat, you can position yourself in a relatable light.
+Through a casual app like Snapchat, you can position yourself as a relatable user.
 Snapchat even allows for influencer marketing.
 By working with a popular Snapchat user, you can increase your brand recognition amongst their followers.

-But, how do we measure the campaign success?
+But, how do we measure the campaign success of Snapchat marketing?

 Snapchat has recently introduced a program called Snap to Store.
 Snap to Store is an app that marketers can access that measures the success of their campaigns in relation to location.
 The app is Geofilter driven, based solely on actual brick-and-mortar location visits.
 Snap to Store allows marketers to assess whether or not they are bringing consumers to their physical store, or driving them away.

 The app works like this: a company purchases a Sponsored Filter or Lens.
 A Snapchat user applies the Sponsored Filter or Lens on-location and shares the Snap via direct message or through Stories.
 Snap to Store tracks the followers who viewed the Snap.
 Then, Snap to Store determines whether or not followers who viewed the Snap visited the location as well.